 What better way to enjoy the best of the autumn colours, than on a canal boat holiday?
 We have six wonderful destinations for you to make the most of autumn on the water.

 Here at the Trust we work hard to make sure our canals are welcoming year-round.
 We think autumn is one of the greatest times to take a boat trip.
-It won't be too cold, our canals look stunning as the seasons change and boat hire comes down in cost outside of the main school holidays.
+It won't be too cold and canals look stunning as the seasons change and the red-gold colours are reflected in the shimmering waters.

 At Goytre Wharf near Abergavenny, boaters can journey through the the wooded Usk Valley, visiting historic market towns like the Georgian town of Crickhowell with its 13th century castle and picturesque Talybont-on-Usk, with walking access to Blaen y Glyn waterfalls and some of the darkest night skies in Britain, perfect for star gazing.